Battle of Antonov Airport: 24 February 2022

 On 24 February 2022, around 05:30 am local time, President Putin announced a "special military operation" to "demilitarise and denazify" Ukraine.
-At around 8:00 a.m. a formation of 20 to 34 Russian helicopters arrived to secure Antonov Airport in Hostomel, a suburb of Kyiv, in an attempt to create an airbridge in which troops and equipment could muster less than 10 km from Kyiv.
-The helicopter formation consisted of Mi-8s carrying potentially a hundred to several hundreds of Russian airborne troops escorted by Ka-52 attack helicopters.
-The paratroopers possibly consisted of the 11th Guards Air Assault Brigade and/or 31st Guards Air Assault Brigade.
+Between 6:00 and 7:00 a.m., four Kalibr missiles targeted the airport and the nearby National Guard base, though none did significant damage to the Ukrainian defenses.
+Meanwhile, a formation of 20 to 34 Russian helicopters launched the operation to secure Antonov Airport to create an airbridge in which troops and equipment could muster less than 10 km from Kyiv.
+Starting at VD Bolshoy Bokov Airport in Belarus at about 9:30, the helicopter formation consisted of Mi-8s carrying about 200–300 Russian airborne troops escorted by Ka-52 and Mi-24 attack helicopters.
+The paratroopers belonged to the 31st Guards Air Assault Brigade, the 45th Guards Spetsnaz Brigade, and possibly the 11th Guards Air Assault Brigade.

+To cover their attack on Antonov Airport, the Russian military jammed Ukrainian radars and suppressed local air defense sites.
 The air assault was captured on video by both civilians and soldiers.
 Flying low, the Russian helicopters made their approach from the Dnieper River and were immediately attacked by Ukrainian small arms fire and MANPADS.
 The Russian helicopters countered by deploying flares.
-Several Mi-8s were recorded taking hits and hitting the water.
-At least one Ka-52 was shot down; its two pilots ejected.
-The helicopters prepared the airborne landing by attacking the airport with rockets.
-Some Ukrainian air defenses at the airport were precisely hit and destroyed during this initial attack; Ukrainian officials later concluded that an airport employee had been hired by Russian intelligence to reveal these positions.
-Though the rocket bombardment successfully screened the landings, it failed to significantly weaken the Ukrainian defenses around the airport.
+Several Mi-8s were recorded being hit.
+Five Mikoyan MiG-29s of the Ukrainian 40th Tactical Aviation Brigade also intercepted the formation, reportedly shooting down at least two more helicopters and harassing the Russian aircraft intended to support the landing.
+Overall, two helicopters were confirmed to have been shot down, including one Ka-52 whose two pilots ejected.
+As the Russian formation approached Hostomel, it was hidden by a thick, low cloud cover, meaning that the airport garrison only discovered them when hearing their rotor blades.
+However, the local soldiers had been warned due to the previous bombardment by Kalibr missiles, and taken up defensive positions and man the ZU-23 anti-aircraft gun at the airport's northern end.